 I’ve had the opportunity to host several Facebook Live broadcasts in my social media marketing career.
 I have discovered a few points that I wish I knew from the beginning.
 I want to share them with you.
 I want to give you the confidence for a slam dunk introductory Facebook Live broadcast.
 Or we can work to improve your future Facebook Live broadcasts.

 1. Make sure your Facebook Live audio is 100%

-Facebook fans and followers are forgiving for the raw style of Facebook Live video broadcast.
+Facebook fans and followers are forgiving of the raw style of Facebook Live video broadcasts.
 The state-of-the-art technology included in your Smartphone is exquisite on its own.
 With a little practice with angles and perspectives, Smartphones can rival “professional” digital cameras.
 Yet without quality audio, your fans will become frustrated and end their engagement.
 All your hard work and great messaging will be for nothing.